Contents

 Visitors can explore the ruins and learn about the city’s history.

-When you visit this part of the county, you will be impressed with amazing stone structures.
+When you visit this part of the county, you will be impressed with the amazing stone structures.

-Notable places like the Great Mosques of Kilwa, remain amazing places dating back to. pre-colonial.
+Notable sites like the Great Mosques of Kilwa remain remarkable, dating back to the pre-colonial era.

 Kilwa Kiswani can be combined with Zanzibar for an unforgettable experience in Tanzania.